 This course introduces students to the role of a designer and content creator.
 They are exposed to two Visual Arts subjects, in a combined course, that offer future VCE pathways in both Visual Communication Design and Media.
 The Media unit is designed to give students an overview of the relationship between media and its audience.
 This is done through the exploration of the tools used by media producers to communicate stories and narratives.
 Students will consider how narratives are framed and manipulated by those who create them.
 Film and photography are a key focus in this course.
 The Visual Communication Design unit will examine the way visual language can be used to convey ideas, information and messages in the fields of communication, environmental and industrial design.
-Students will also explore a range of manual and digital methods to develop and refine presentations.
+Students will employ a design process to generate and develop visual communications. students will also explore a range of manual and digital methods to develop and refine presentations.
 They will also identify and evaluate the effectiveness of strategies used by designers to appeal clearly to a specific target audience.

-This course enables students to: Media unit:
+This course enables students to:

+Media unit:

-- Creative problem-solving - Technological skill in media equipment and ICT - Software knowledge in Adobe creative suite software - Teamwork - Personal discipline through individually managed projects
+- Creative problem solving - Technological skill in media equipment and ICT - Software knowledge in Adobe creative suite software - Teamwork - Personal discipline through individually managed projects